blrobin2/blrobin2.github.io/_posts/2023-05-19-road-to-salina.md

 letterboxd_url: https://boxd.it/4ggfG5
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 Rocky (Robert Walker Jr) drives off in a yellow convertible, leaving Mara (Rita Hayworth) at the gas station, crying in the pouring rain.
 His car dies, so he hitches a ride to the police station.
 Riding back with the cop, Rocky tells his story on the road to Salina.
 Or is it Jonas telling the story?

 By pretending to be Rocky, Jonas gets himself entrenched in the life of Mara, Rocky’s mother, with the promise to Warren (Ed Begley), Mara’s friend, that he’ll never leave them again

 Once Rocky’s sister Billie (Mimsy Farmer) arrives, we learn of the investigation into Rocky’s disappearance, and Jonas worries he may have entered a game whose rules he doesn’t know.
 Still, he commits to solidifying his life as Rocky, and all of the covert measures that require — including the scenario where the real Rocky shows up

 As Billie and Jonas grow closer, their relationship grows weirder, and we’re left wondering if this dynamic — and the brief mentions of Linda (Sophie Hardy), Warren’s daughter, who caused a riff between Billie and Jonas — has anything to do with Rocky’s disappearance